Fort Worth Lyft Accident Lawyer

 - Lost wages, and more.

 Jason Stephens will bring in experts from all across the tri-state area to help him determine what your injury claim is worth.
 These professionals can break down the more complicated aspects of your case and explain your probable present and future costs.
 He’ll rely on their input and use it as leverage when negotiating with insurers on your behalf.

 Time Limits For Filing a Lyft Accident Lawsuit in Fort Worth, TX

 Following a Lyft accident in Fort Worth, you will have a limited amount of time to assert your rights and ask for compensation.
 The statute of limitations for these and other auto accident cases is typically two years.
 The clock will begin to run the moment you get hurt.
 You will lose the right to recover a financial award if you don’t file your claim on time.

 Note that you’ll have even less time to assert your rights when filing an insurance claim for benefits.
 For that reason, it’s critical to speak with a skilled personal injury lawyer in Fort Worth as soon as you can after your accident.

-Experienced Fort Worth Lyft Accident Lawyers Ready to Help You Today
+An Experienced Fort Worth Lyft Accident Lawyer Is Ready to Help You Today

 You trusted that your Lyft driver would get you home safely.
 That didn’t happen, and now you’re struggling with a serious injury.
-Call Stephens Law Firm, PLLC and let our Fort Worth personal injury lawyers help you fight to recover the compensation you need and deserve.
+Call Stephens Law Firm, PLLC and let a Fort Worth personal injury lawyer help you fight to recover the compensation you need and deserve.

-Our law firm represents clients from in and around Fort Worth.
-We offer a free consultation, so don’t hesitate to schedule yours today.
+Jason Stephens represents clients from in and around Fort Worth.
+Stephens Law offers a free consultation, so don’t hesitate to schedule yours today.